 - Gather your materials.
 You will need one brown paper grocery bag, some newspaper, a stapler, some white paper, glue, scissors and brown paint or markers.

 - Draw two footballs on the grocery bag, do not cut out.

-- Have your child color or paint the foot ball brown.
+- Have your child color or paint the football brown.
 Let dry.

 - Hand your child some newspaper and start crumpling it into balls.
-Both boys were not into crumpling the paper, which surprised me, maybe they are still young, older kids love it, just watch out a few newspaper balls normally end up in the air!
+Both boys were not into crumpling the paper, which surprised me, maybe they are still young, older kids love it, just watch out a few newspaper balls typically end up in the air!

 - Time to glue, I usually put the glue on so my son knows where to put the laces and bands.

-- Cut the football out and start stapling, don’t staple it all the way though.
+- Cut the football out and start stapling, don’t staple it all the way, though.

 - Stuff the newspaper in

 ” T is for Touchdown: A Football Alphabet” by Brad Herzog is a beautiful book that will delight even those of us who are never happy to see football season start.
 I admit even being an anti-fan this book was fun and full of information that even a football scrooge like myself can appreciate.
 Also, it’s easy to read simply the letters and look at the pictures for little ones and has genuinely interesting blurbs for each page for older children.